 A complainant should report their complaint as soon as possible after the first date of the alleged discrimination or harassment, and must report, if at all, not later than 300 calendar days after the last date of the alleged discrimination or harassment.

 A complaint may be made orally or in writing, and it must be particular.
 It must disclose the identity of the person(s) alleged to have engaged in discrimination or harassment (“respondent”), and the location(s), date(s) and description of the alleged acts.
 If a complainant discusses a complaint with an employee of the College, that employee should promptly refer the complainant to the EO Officer and inform the Officer of that employee’s knowledge of the complaint.

 The College cannot take complaints “off the record.”
 Once the College receives such information, it has a duty to investigate and possibly take action even if, at the time of the complaint, the complainant does not want the College to do either.
 Unless the complainant signs a written statement specifying withdrawal of the complaint, the complainant may not be deemed to have withdrawn her or his complaint.
 A report filed under this procedure will not be deemed to be a “grievance” under any applicable collective bargaining agreement.
 If a complainant seeks to file a collective bargaining-based grievance, the complainant must do so in addition to complying with this procedure.

 Disability Accommodation Complaints

-A person whose discrimination complaint relates to a disability accommodation must first comply with the College’s ADA or Disability Services policy and procedure, and present any such concerns to the College’s ADA or Disability Coordinator prior to reporting a complaint to the EO Officer.
+A person whose discrimination complaint relates to a disability accommodation must first comply with the College’s ADA or Accessibility Services policy and procedure and present any such concerns to the College’s ADA or Accessibility Coordinator prior to reporting a complaint to the EO Officer.